-- Sexual Violence
+- Orientation and the C Word Program

 - Bystander Intervention

 - "Men as Allies"

 - Concepts of Consent, No-Consent, & Continuous Consent

 - Gender Sensitivity

+- LGBTQ+ training for residence life staff

 - Use of Drugs and Alcohol

+- Safe Spring Break

+- COVID-19 and Its Effects on Title IX

-Students and Employees during orientation in September or August, students are informed of services offered by the Student Life and Security.
+Students during orientation in August and January, students are informed of services offered by the Campus Life and Security.
 Video and slide presentations outline ways to maintain personal safety and residence hall security.
-Students are told about crime on-campus and in surrounding neighbor-hoods.
+Students are told about crime on-campus and in surrounding neighborhoods.
 Similar information is presented to new employees.
 Crime Prevention Programs and Sexual Assault Prevention Programs are offered on a continual basis.
-Periodically during the academic year the University's Assistant Dean of Security along with the Office of Student Life and STOP - Students Taking on Prevention team, present crime prevention awareness sessions on sexual assault (rape and acquaintance rape), Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety and residence hall security.
+Periodically during the academic year, the University's Chief of Security along with the Office of Campus Life and Survivor Support and Violence Prevention Office present crime prevention awareness sessions on sexual assault (rape and acquaintance rape), Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety and residence hall security.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.